ICC Intercontinental Cup: 2006–2007 ICC Intercontinental Cup

 The tournament was cut from 12 to eight teams, with Hong Kong, the Cayman Islands and Uganda losing the right to participate, while Namibia knocked out Nepal in a play off for the eighth place.
 The match length was extended from three to four days, and each team was scheduled to play at least three matches.
 The teams were divided into two groups of four, with each team playing the other once and the top two teams qualifying for the final, and the points system has also been changed: 14 points are now awarded for a win, and six for a first-innings lead.
 Due to preparations for the 2007 World Cup and the longer tournament, the final was played in May 2007, where Ireland defeated Canada to defend their title.

 2007–2008 ICC Intercontinental Cup

 The 2007–08 tournament was played as a single round-robin league of eight teams, so that each team played seven matches.
 The teams ranked first and second at the end of the pool stage contested the final.

-Namibia finished on top at the pool stage, but lost the final against second placed Ireland in late October in Port Elizabeth, South Africa.
-Ireland thus completed a hat-trick of Intercontinental Cup victories, having been undefeated in the competition, and having won three consecutive make-or-break away fixtures in Africa (against Namibia, Kenya and Namibia again) to clinch the title.
+Namibia topped the pool stage but faced a defeat in the final against Ireland in late October in Port Elizabeth, South Africa.
+Ireland secured their third consecutive Intercontinental Cup victory by remaining unbeaten throughout the competition.
+They sealed the title by winning three successive crucial away matches in Africa, defeating Namibia twice and Kenya in between.